home-assistant/home-assistant.io/source/_docs/energy/individual-devices.markdown

 ## Devices with power (W) sensors

 Some smart devices, such as air conditioning, boilers, and others, may provide a power sensor, measured in Watts.
 You can use the [Integration (Riemann sum integral) integration](/integrations/integration/#energy) to calculate the energy your device is using.
 You can then use the energy sensor in the Energy Dashboard, as individual devices.
+How to set up an entity for use in a the Energy Dashboard [read this](/docs/energy/faq/#the-energy-dashboard-is-not-visible).

 <img src='/images/docs/energy/devices.png' alt='Graphic showing energy flowing from the home to individual devices.' style='border: 0;box-shadow: none; display: block; max-height: 400px; margin: 0 auto;'>